Fawzy-AI-Explorer/NLP-Tea/01-Text-Preprocessing/1.1-Text-Preprocessing/Theory.md

 - Search engines (to normalize queries)
 - If your goal is just to classify
-  - Sentiment analysis, Spam Detection, Topic Classification (NLP, nlp) are Same Avoid :
+  - Sentiment analysis, Spam Detection, Topic Classification (NLP, nlp) are Same Avoid : <br>
 - Machine translation

-Chat GPT Said:
+Chat GPT Said:  <br>
 If you're not sure, just ask: <br>
          || “Does capitalization change the meaning in my task?” <br>
 If no, lowercase away.
-If yes, preserve it.
+If yes, preserve it. <br>

 ## Remove URLs, mentions, hashtags
-  - Deletes symbols like !@#,. and urls.
+Deletes symbols like !@#,. and urls.
+### Apply & Avoid for:
+- Apply for : Social media analysis, Topic modeling
-### Avoid for: don't Remove If URLs/hashtags carry meaning (trend analysis)
+- Avoid for: If URLs/hashtags carry meaning (trend analysis)

 ## Remove punctuation & numbers % White Spaces.
   - Deletes noise like . , ! ? ) : " 123
-### Avoid for:
+### Apply & Avoid for:
+- Apply for : Sentiment analysis (if numbers are irrelevant), Document classification
-don't Remove If punctuation carries emotion, number-sensitive
+- Avoid : If punctuation carries emotion, number-sensitive
     - emotion detection : "Sad :(":
     - math problems
+    - Financial/medical texts ("COVID-19")

 ## Tokenize
-  - Splits text into words or tokens ("I love NLP" → ["I", "love", "NLP"])
+Splits text into words or tokens ("I love NLP" → ["I", "love", "NLP"])

 ## Remove stopwords
-  - Deletes (Stop Words) common words ("is", "the", "and").
+Deletes (Stop Words) common words ("is", "the", "and").
-### Avoid for:
+### Apply & Avoid for:
+- Apply for : Topic modeling
-don't Remove If stop words carries Informations
+- Avoid : If stop words carries Informations
     -  Sentiment analysis ("not", "never" are stopwords but means negation)
+    -  Machine translation (grammar depends on stopwords)

 ## Stemming & Lemmatization
   - return Word Base ("playing" => Play)
-### Avoid for:
+### Apply & Avoid for:
-don't Use
+- Apply for : Spam detection, Search engines
-    - generative tasks : Summarization or translation.
+- Avoid for : generative tasks (Summarization or translation)

-## Spacy for Better Lemmatization

 ## Custom Rules
   - replace emojis with text "🙂" → "[smile]") Social media sentiment, reviews analysis